 …and we are actively working to reduce these issues in a number of ways.

 For the movement of aggregates, containers, bulky materials, waste, plant and specialist items into, out of or within London and the South East, we utilise the rail and river network to ensure road miles are decreased.
-This includes bringing materials in from our quarries through rail to loading stations at Isle of Grain and …, and from there utilising the river network through London’s most respected Marine Co-ordinator and one of the largest fleets of tugs and barges on the River Thames, Medway and the South East’s waterways; Bennett’s Barges.
+This includes bringing materials in from our quarries through rail to loading stations at Isle of Grain.
+From there, we are using one of the largest fleets of tugs and barges to move the products through London on the River Thames, Medway and the South East’s waterways.

 When we do eventually have to use the road to transport materials across the capital, we use a fleet of modern, low carbon, Euro 6 emissions standard certified vehicles .
 We also plan our projects extensively with all parties – including local authorities – to ensure we use the most efficient, least disruptive routes in and out of site.
 Across Aggregate Industries, our transport emissions currently stand at 2.9 KgCO2e/ tonne the lowest level since we started reporting in 2008 when we emitted 4.21 KgCO2e/ tonne .
 This improvement is as a result of both better data collection and the aforementioned efficiencies in our logistics network.